markvdlaan93/markvdlaan93.github.io/_posts/2019-10-27-isp-programmer.md

 ## Code for turning on the LED

 In this section, you can find the code for turning on the LED.
-I have added some extra comments regarding bitshifting operations.
+I have added some extra comments regarding bitshifting operations (more elaborated in my article about [bit shifting operations]({{ site.baseurl }}{% link _posts/2019-10-25-avr-c-bitshifting.md %}).
 Bitshifting operations are often used in interfacing hardware because it makes it possible to control individual bits within a byte (in this case controlling port D).

 You can store this code in a file called `main.c`.